OPC DATA TRANSPARENCY INFORMATION

 The process of how OPCRD receives pseudonymised or de-identified data from practices, but only provides anonymised data for ethics approved research is described below:

-• The de-identified data required for the approved research is anonymised before it is provided to the researcher.
+The de-identified data required for the approved research is anonymised before access is provided to the researcher.
 You cannot identify a person from anonymised data or from any results or reports from anonymised data.

-• Researchers sign a limited Data Sharing and Licence Agreement, which ensures researchers follow strict rules on how the data is used and how long they can hold the data.
-The data is destroyed when the study is finished.
+Researchers sign a limited Data Sharing/Access and Licence Agreement, which ensures researchers follow strict rules on how the data is used and for how long they can access the data.

 How OPCRD links hospital data